mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

     ORDER BY ?name

 ### SPARQL return clauses
 - `ASK` ... `ASK` can be used instead of `SELECT`.
-It returns a boolean value depending if there is at least one result for the connected query or not.
+It returns a boolean value depending on whether there is at least one result for the connected query or not.
 - `DESCRIBE` ... returns an RDF graph that describes a resource.
 - `CONSTRUCT` ... used to construct a new graph from the data returned by the query.